rafaelmartins/old.rafaelmartins.eng.br/content/post/my-new-job-and-my-work-on-gentoo.rst

 .. tags: en-us,gentoo

-Hi all,

-it looks like my life is moving forward and I got a nice full-time position.
+It looks like my life is moving forward and I got a nice full-time position.
 The bad part is that it isn't related to Gentoo, or even related to free software development at all.
 That means I'm not going to have a lot of free time to work on Gentoo stuff, for the coming months at least.
 Then I'll